misterfish/stick/README.md

 	; [3.5, 4, 5, 5.5] | map (isOddInteger) | log

+Note that `ifPredicate` and `whenPredicate` match on truthiness, not strict truth.
+Rationale: that is how the native `filter` works, and JS's `if` operator, and many other tools in e.g. `Ramda`; and it's trivial to convert a truthy expression to a strict one.

 ## ٭ compositional decoration ٭

 Our `map` function is capped at one argument, meaning the map routine only